prestoalvarez/celestia-zkevm-hl-testnet/testdata/benchmarks/README.md

 ```

 Collect proof input data for a range of blocks.
-As mentioned in the `ev-exec` documentation, using the `--start` and `--blocks` flags allows the user to chose a starting height and number of blocks to gather input data for.
+As mentioned in the `ev-exec` documentation, using the `--start` and `--blocks` flags allows the user to choose a starting height and number of blocks to gather input data for.

 ```shell
 cargo run -p ev-exec-script --bin data-gen --release -- --start 15 --blocks 5